Thursday 2 January 1941

 French Homeland: Bread rations are cut to 10 ounces daily.

-American Homefront: The singing Andrews Sisters (Maxene, Patty and LaVerne) record iconic "Boogie Woogie Bugle Boy" (written by Don Raye and Hughie Price) at Decca's Hollywood Studios.
-Beyond its initial success, the tune goes on to become ranked No. 6 on the Songs of the Century list compiled by the Recording Industry Association of America (RIAA), the National Endowment for the Arts, and Scholastic Inc. The song is recorded during that latter stages of filming of Abbott and Costello film "Buck Privates," and the song's introduction during that film featuring the Andrews Sisters is a startlingly good music video on its own that still stands up well in the 21st Century.
+American Homefront: The singing Andrews Sisters (Maxene, Patty, and LaVerne) record iconic "Boogie Woogie Bugle Boy" (written by Don Raye and Hughie Price) at Decca's Hollywood Studios.
+Beyond its initial success, the tune goes on to become ranked No. 6 on the Songs of the Century list compiled by the Recording Industry Association of America (RIAA), the National Endowment for the Arts, and Scholastic Inc. The song is recorded during that latter stages of the filming of Abbott and Costello film "Buck Privates."
+The song's introduction during that film featuring the Andrews Sisters is considered by many to be a classic music video (and arguably one of the first, though there's a lot of competition for that title).

 "Boogie Woogie Bugle Boy" was nominated that year for an Academy Award for Best Song.
 It lost out to "The Last Time I Saw Paris" in "Lady Be Good."
 If you want to talk about ridiculous Academy decisions, start here.
 Hollywood was very traditional with its song awards in those days, and perhaps the voters felt that "Boogie Woogie Bugle Boy" was a bit too "modern" compared with the "Paris" ballad.
 Plus, comedies did not get too much respect in those days (and still don't).